TeamNewPipe/documentation/docs/NaN_Full_release_docs.md

     Debug APK (built by our CI in #PR_NUMBER): ...
     Please report **only regressions** (i.e. new issues) here, not issues that were already present in the previous release!
     ```
-- the `## TODO` section should contain a list of things that still need to be done before releasing, for example regressions that need to be fixed, or a reminder to merge the Weblate changelogs before releasing (use `- [ ]` to create checkbox lists)
+- an optional `## TODO` section should contain a list of things that still need to be done before releasing, for example regressions that need to be fixed, or a reminder to merge the Weblate changelogs before releasing (use `- [ ]` to create checkbox lists)
 - the `## NewPipeExtractor version` should contain a link to the NewPipeExtractor release this new NewPipe version will ship with (i.e. the one set in [Creating the release branch](#creating-the-release-branch))
-- copy-paste the draft Markdown changelog [kept on GitHub](https://github.com/TeamNewPipe/NewPipe/releases) (you finalized it earlier in [Create a changelog](#create-a-changelog)) and put it under the `## App changelog` section
+- copy the draft Markdown changelog [kept on GitHub](https://github.com/TeamNewPipe/NewPipe/releases) (you finalized it earlier in [Create a changelog](#create-a-changelog)) to the clipboard and paste it under the `## App changelog` section
-- once you created the issue, pin it using the "Pin issue" button on the right
+- once you have created the issue, pin it using the "Pin issue" button on the right
-- *for example check out [#8230](https://github.com/TeamNewPipe/NewPipe/pull/8230) as a reference*
+- *for example, check out [#8230](https://github.com/TeamNewPipe/NewPipe/issues/8230) for reference*

 ### Testing APKs

-The first time you open the release issue and then each time some changes are made to the release PR, you should provide a debug APK in the `## Testing for regressions` section.
+The first time you open the release issue, and then each time some changes are made to the release PR, you should provide a debug APK in the `## Testing for regressions` section.
-- wait for the Continuous Integration (CI) to finish in the PR, then download from the "Checks" tab the debug APK it has built
+- wait for the Continuous Integration (CI) to finish testing the PR, then download the debug APK it will have built from the "Checks" tab
-- rename it to `NewPipe_vX.X.X_RC1_debug.apk` where `RC1` should be incremented to `RC2`, ... each time a new APK is provided
+- rename it to `NewPipe_vX.X.X_RC1_debug.apk` where `RC1` should be incremented to `RC2` and so on each time a new APK is provided
 - zip it and make sure the `.zip` file has the same name as the `.apk` it contains
 - upload it in the issue description, replacing the `...` placeholder used above